Anna Nicole Smith: Residency in the Bahamas

-Smith and Stern were reportedly staying in the Bahamas to avoid paternity testing her daughter in the U.S. In late 2006, Smith was granted permanent resident status in the Bahamas by Immigration Minister Shane Gibson; a local newspaper published photographs showing Smith lying clothed in bed in an embrace with Gibson.
+Smith and Stern were reportedly staying in the Bahamas to avoid paternity testing of her daughter in the United States.
+In late 2006, Smith was granted permanent resident status in the Bahamas by Immigration Minister Shane Gibson.
+A local newspaper published photographs showing Smith lying clothed in bed in an embrace with Gibson.
 Gibson resigned after the wave of controversy over his relationship with Smith.

 The basis of Smith's permanent residency status was the claim that she owned a $900,000 mansion, which she said was given to her by a former boyfriend, real estate developer Gaither Ben Thompson of South Carolina.
-Thompson asserted that he loaned Smith the finances to purchase the property, which she failed to repay, and that he was attempting to regain control of the property.
-Thompson sued to evict Smith from the property in the Bahamas Court and received a default judgment against her when she failed to respond to the eviction or appear in court on November 28, 2006.
-Ford Shelley, Thompson's son-in-law, claimed that methadone was found in Smith's bedroom refrigerator while the mansion was being reclaimed.
-A photograph provided to TMZ of Smith's refrigerator showed a large bottle of methadone, vials of injectable vitamin B12 (cyanocobalamin), and numerous bottles of diet product SlimFast.
+Thompson asserted that he loaned Smith the finances to purchase the property, which she failed to repay, and that he was attempting to regain control of it.
+Thompson sued to evict Smith from the property in the Bahamas Court and received a default judgment against her.
+It was claimed that methadone was found in Smith's bedroom refrigerator while the mansion was being reclaimed.
+A photograph provided to TMZ of Smith's refrigerator showed a large bottle labelled methadone, vials of injectable vitamin B12 (cyanocobalamin), and numerous bottles of diet product SlimFast.